-When you see a cheap mattress that is labeled as orthopedic, it is important to do your research before making a purchase.
-There is a very high chance that the mattress is a traditional sprung (Bonnel Coil) mattress that is just extra firm.
+When you see a cheap mattress labeled as orthopedic, it is essential to do your research before making a purchase.
+There is a high chance that the bed is a traditional sprung (Bonnel Coil) mattress that is just extra firm.

 Pocket springs are a popular type of spring used in many orthopedic mattresses.
-They are effective at providing targeted support to the sleeper, and they are often more comfortable than traditional spring mattresses.
+They effectively provide targeted support to the sleeper and are often more comfortable than traditional spring mattresses.

-However, pocket springs are not as durable as some other types of springs, and they do not increase surface area as foam mattresses do.
-This can be a problem for people who need pressure relief, as it can be difficult to find a comfortable position on a pocket spring mattress.
+However, pocket springs are not as durable as some other types of springs, and they do not increase surface area as foam mattresses.
+This can be a problem for people who need pressure relief, as it can be challenging to find a comfortable position on a pocket spring mattress.

-There are many different types of mattresses on the market these days, and it can be difficult to know which one is right for you.
+There are many different types of mattresses on the market, and it can be challenging to know which one is right for you.
 One decision you’ll need to make is whether to choose an all-foam mattress or a hybrid mattress.
-Both have their own benefits and drawbacks, so it’s important to understand the difference before making a purchase.
+Both have their benefits and drawbacks, so it’s essential to understand the difference before making a purchase.

-Both hybrids and all-foam mattresses have a top layer of pressure-relieving foam, meaning that in terms of pressure relief, they both have foams doing this function.
+Both hybrids and all-foam mattresses have a top layer of pressure-relieving foam, meaning that they both have foams doing this function in terms of pressure relief.
 However, the type of foam used in each mattress can vary.

-Hybrid mattresses with pillow tops are not as good at providing pressure relief as ones that have a memory foam layer.
-All-foam mattresses tend to use memory foam in the top layer, which contours to the body and provides good pressure relief.
+Hybrid mattresses with pillow tops are not as good at providing pressure relief as ones with memory foam layers.
+All-foam mattresses use memory foam in the top layer, which contours to the body and provides good pressure relief.

-A mattress made with high-quality foam and springs will be much more durable than one made with lower-quality materials.
-In addition, the stitching and construction of the mattress also play a role in its durability.
+A mattress with high-quality foam and springs will be much more durable than one with lower-quality materials.
+In addition, the stitching and construction of the bed also play a role in its durability.

-A well-made mattress should be able to withstand years of use without showing any signs of wear and tear.
-So when you are shopping for a new mattress, be sure to pay close attention to the quality of the materials used.
+A well-made mattress should withstand years of use without showing any signs of wear and tear.
+So when shopping for a new mattress, be sure to pay close attention to the quality of the materials used.